blakemcbride/LISPF4/Documentation/README.txt

 This causes a bare system to startup and SYSATOMS will be loaded.

-	lispf4  BASIC.IMG
+	lispf4  basic.img

-This causes lispf4 to startup and load BASIC.IMG.
+This causes lispf4 to startup and load basic.img.
 SYSATOMS is not used.

-	lispf4 -c200000  BASIC.IMG
+	lispf4 -c200000  basic.img

-This causes lispf4 to set the number of cons cells to 200000 and load BASIC.IMG.
+This causes lispf4 to set the number of cons cells to 200000 and load basic.img.

 You cannot mix different startup parameters with different image files.
 In other words, you cannot run the system with one